A Language-Agent Approach To Formal Theorem-Proving

 4. CoPrA: in-COntext PRover Agent

-We introduce a new approach in-Context Prover Agent (COPRA) which is a Language Agent for ATP.
+We introduce a new approach in-Context Prover Agent (COPRA) which is a in-Context agent for ATP.

 CoPraOverview